janekfleper/typst-fancy-units/docs/manual.typ

         The parser will not save any information about the input format.
         The `"conserve"` option therefore does not exist here.

-        By default the format kept in the `fancy-units-state` will be used.
+        By default the format kept in the `fancy-units-state` will be used, see @configuration for the details.
       ],
       types: ("auto", "string"),
       values: (